– First and foremost is your British embassy appointment sheet printout.

 The embassy will actually check the grammar of your affidavit and watch you sign your affidavit.
 Then they will stamp and witness the affidavit and they collect your money and you can then exit the embassy.

-***for some people the registrar will also demand an embassy certified copy of your passport.
+***for most people the registrar will also demand an embassy certified copy of your passport.
 These registry offices are all in Bangkok and some in the north of Thailand.
 We will discuss if needed ahead of your visit to the embassy.
 The embassy will charge you an additional fee.
 We will confirm if you need this.
 As many of our clients will not need it.

 To be brought and handed over to our staff.